Watching your ‘Stash… with Mint

 *We were also initially concerned about the security implications of putting all of your financial information in one place.
 But after learning that Mint only has read-only access to your accounts, and realizing that the real security lies in the underlying banks and credit cards which automatically protect you against fraudulent transactions done to your account, we got over it.
 It’s also a big operation that was bought by Intuit itself (and subsequently another bank) and now has millions of users, so it has had some battle testing.
 Overall, I have always been comfortable with internet commerce and have never seen any ill effects in over 16 years of participating in it.

 **You’ll note that a lot of personal finance blogs do a suspicious number of reviews of rewards credit cards as well, because of this same lucrative commission structure.
 Not that there’s anything wrong with that from a Mustachian perspective – I’ve been a staunch rewards credit card user for ten years, with many thousands of dollars in cash back and free family travel collected over that time.
-I used the REI visa for a while, but now use Travelocity American Express VIP edition (2% back on everything / 10% back on travel, but you can only apply the rewards towards travel so it’s only good for people who travel at least occasionally).
+The field remains competitive with very high signing bonuses and I maintain a list of the best cards on my own rewards card page here).

 Article: How To Start a Blog

 Where to next?
 Check out a Random Article

 Stay in Touch: Subscribe to posts by e-mail, RSS Feed, or follow MMM on Twitter and Facebook.